the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/sorting.md

 ## Sorting

 **Task:** Working with a list of items often includes interactions that make data more approachable by users.
 So far, every item was listed with each of its properties.
-To make it explorable, the list should enable sorting of each property by title, author, comments, and points in ascending or descending order.
+To make it explorable, the list should enable the sorting of each property by title, author, comments, and points in ascending or descending order.
 Sorting in only one direction is fine, because sorting in the other direction will be part of the next task.

 **Optional Hints:**